 On the service end, we process the data and then present it to the end user.
 This presentation is done by displaying the data using HoloLens, a holographic eyewear from Microsoft.
 This will allow the user to access the visualised data as they approach a machine connected to the Hub.
 This will be available thanks to the QR codes on the machine.
 The eyewear could then check the data from the machine via the IoT Hub and a suitable application.

 One of the use cases could be using this setup for machines that are in difficult-to-get locations inside a plant.
-Watch this case study video from Microsoft to learn more about using HoloLens in an industrial setting:
+Watch the case study video from Microsoft to learn more about using HoloLens in an industrial setting here.

 We started working on this project a few months ago, successfully getting our computers to communicate with the Hub, and completed it in February 2022.